 Don't expect the fun and user-friendly interfaces Duolingo offers, nor the spaced repetition of Memrise-organised courses.
 Quizlet just gives you flash cards in a pretty plain design and in more or less random order chosen by the users who uploaded them.
 Again, quality-control is missing here, so best choose courses structured around books you're using in your classes.
 The real disadvantage, though, is that Quizlet doesn't allow you to add sample sentences to the cards.
 Without samples sentences that show you how to use the word in context, there is a greater chance you will forget the word rather quickly because the context works as your association with the word and you are less likely to remember how to use the word in a grammatically correct way.

-In summary, whatever it is you to learn a new language, try to combine one of the apps with proper lessons.
+In summary, try to combine one of the apps with proper lessons.
 Otherwise, you might not go very far.
 What is your experience with using the apps?
 Let me know in the comments section.
 Thanks for reading!